tadakane/rock-paper-scissors/README.md

 # rock-paper-scissors

-A browser console program to demonstrate basic javascript skills
+A simple program to demonstrate basic javascript skills

 This program utilizes a user UI to simulate a game of rock-paper-scissors using javascript functions like addEventListener